saltyorg/docs/docs/advanced/your-own-containers.md

         If the url is using Cloudflare, with the same account as Saltbox uses, the value should be `cfdns`.

-        If you don't use Cloudflare with the URL used or another reason why it cannot use DNS validation use `httpresolver`.
+        If you don't use Cloudflare with the URL used, or for another reason it cannot use DNS validation, use `httpresolver`.

         Remember to enable http_validation in the adv_settings.yml config to enable the httpresolver when using Cloudflare.